AyeshaWaheed321/ConnectForge/README.md

 Once the containers are up, you can access the project on your local machine by going to: `backend` This will run both the backend and frontend services on localhost using the Docker setup.
+You will now be able to access the interactive interface running at `http://localhost:3000/agents`

 # 🧩 Agent Configuration